-The Rotterdam Marathon of 13 April, 2014, was sold out.
-This was on day in which major marathons were also held in London and Vienna.
+The Rotterdam Marathon of 13 April, 2014, was sold out; with some 25,000 taking part in the 10km and (full) marathon events.
+This was on a day in which major marathons were also held in London and Vienna.
 Wilson Kipsang won London in a time of 2:04.24.
 Getu Feleke won in Vienna in a time of 2:05.41.
 Rotterdam may not have the reputation or international pull of cities such as London, New York and Paris, but as a marathon-city it has a fine reputation.
 The marathon was the site of many world records between 1985 and 1998.
 The course record for men is 2:04.27 and for women 2:18.58.
 In this year’s race, Eliud Kipchoge of Kenya won in a time of 2:05.00.
 He was one minute ahead of his compatriot Bernard Koech.
 In the women’s race, Abebech Afework, Ethiopia, won in a time of 2:27.50 ahead of her compatriot 2:30.23.

 Kipchoge said, “It was windy between the 25km and 35km mark, that was when it got tough.”
 Even the champions have reasons for not setting a better time.